solaranamnesis/Karl-Wilhelm-von-Gumbel/Bayern-Steinmeteoriten/full-text-english.md

 Andesine-like feldspar 8.46
 Feldspar-like mineral 1.54

 The frequent occurrence and relative size of the chondrules led to a special analysis these globules.
 In order to be sure that the processed material was free of the smallest adhering mineral pieces, the chondrules were rubbed back and forth on a dull sanding glass plate, until their surface was made completely smooth and shiny.
+Unfortunately, the amount at my disposal was only very small (0.12 Gr.) and as a result the analysis was not able to be made with great accuracy.

 ...